 Interprofessional education occurs when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes.
 Once students understand how to work interprofessionally, they are ready to enter the workplace as members of the collaborative practice team.
 This is a key step in moving health systems from fragmentation to a position of strength.
 (Source: World Health Organization 2010)

 Optometry is an integral component of the health care team, and collaborative education and practice is growing within the schools and colleges of optometry.
-Of ASCO’s 21 schools and colleges of optometry in the continental US and Puerto Rico, 17 are currently components of a multi-disciplinary university or health professions-specific campus, with another coming on shortly.
-Two such institutions began as free standing colleges of optometry; one has established schools in other health professions with the college of optometry being the founding institution, and the other is in the process of doing so.
+Of ASCO’s schools and colleges of optometry in the continental US and Puerto Rico, 19 are currently components of a multi-disciplinary university or health professions-specific campus.
+Two such institutions began as freestanding colleges of optometry.

 Our independent colleges are reaching out to other health professions schools in their respective metropolitan areas to begin joint programs.
 An example is the New England College of Optometry, which is collaborating on an IPE program with Boston University’s School of Medicine, the Goldman School of Dentistry, the Sargent College of Health & Rehabilitation Sciences, and the Physician Assistant Program to provide joint education and training in both didactic and clinical settings.

 In addition, fourth year clinical rotations at VA Hospitals are offered through every school and college of optometry.
 Here students work with multidisciplinary health teams comprised of medical specialists, dentists, nurses, pharmacists and other disciplines.